 While Azure is responsible for securing the infrastructure and platform that your application runs on, it is your responsibility to secure your application itself.
 In other words, you need to develop, deploy, and manage your application code and content in a secure way.
 Without this, your application code or content can still be vulnerable to threats.

 Web application firewall

-Web application firewall is based on rules from the OWASP core rule sets 3.0 or 2.2.9.
+Web application firewall is based on rules from the OWASP core rule sets.
 Web applications are increasingly targets of malicious attacks that exploit common known vulnerabilities.
 Common among these exploits are SQL injection attacks, cross site scripting attacks to name a few.
 Preventing such attacks in application code can be challenging and may require rigorous maintenance, patching and monitoring at multiple layers of the application topology.
 A centralized web application firewall helps make security management much simpler and gives better assurance to application administrators against threats or intrusions.
 A WAF solution can also react to a security threat faster by patching a known vulnerability at a central location versus securing each of individual web applications.
 Existing application gateways can be converted to a web application firewall enabled application gateway easily.

 Some of the common web vulnerabilities which web application firewall protects against includes:

 Cross site scripting protection

 Common Web Attacks Protection such as command injection, HTTP request smuggling, HTTP response splitting, and remote file inclusion attack